Hope For Her lock up

 Which Mission Would You Like to Serve?(Required)

-“With your support, “Hope for Her” can provide overnight shelter for up to 49 single women each night.
-Our facility will offer access to restroom and shower facilities, clean clothing and laundry services, warm beds, meals, and support from chaplains and other Mission personnel.
-Most importantly the women who stay at Waterfront will be safe and secure from the dangers of sleeping on the streets.
+“With your support, “Hope for Her” provides overnight shelter for up to 49 single women each night.
+Our facility offers access to restroom and shower facilities, clean clothing and laundry services, warm beds, meals, and support from chaplains and other Mission personnel.
+Most importantly, the women who stay at Waterfront are safe and secure from the dangers of sleeping on the streets.
 We are dedicated to equipping every woman who walks through our doors with the tools and short-term support necessary to rebuild her life.
-This includes enrollment in applicable Waterfront programs such as our Veteran’s Care Program and Working Homeless Program or connecting the individual with other community providers to address additional needs.”
+This includes enrollment in applicable Waterfront programs such as our Veterans Care Program and Working Homeless Program or connecting the individual with other community providers to address additional needs.”

 Woman-Meal